raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 power([1,1,0], 5) // => [8, 5, 3]
 {%endhighlight %}

-Now we can perform exponentiation of our matrices, and we take advantage of the symmytry to perfom _log2_ multiplications.
+Now we can perform exponentiation of our matrices, and we take advantage of the symmetry to perform _log2n_ multiplications.

 ### and thus to fibonacci